 - Ask follow-up questions, which allows you for clarification and more active learning.

-- Pay attention to the pronunciation of words and phrases, the speaker’s intonation and accent.
+- Pay attention to the pronunciation of words and phrases, as well as the speaker’s intonation and accent.

 - Take note of not only what the speaker is saying, but also what they may be thinking and feeling about the topic they are discussing based on their tones, body languages, and other nonverbal indications.